 Prostate cancer is the second most common cause of cancer related deaths in men, with approximately 32,000 deaths expected annually in the United States and 258,000 deaths expected annually worldwide (1).
 While treatments for primary prostate cancer patients exist, many lead to devastating side effects such as impotence or incontinence and there are limited options for patients with advanced disease (2, 3).
-Thus, there is an obvious need for new therapies and immunotherapy has been proposed as a possible solution.
+Thus, there is an obvious need for new therapies and immunotherapy has been proposed as a solution.
 The ultimate goal of cancer immunotherapy is to stimulate the patient's immune system to eradicate malignant tumors.
 However, the use of cancer vaccines alone has had limited curative success.
 A highly vascularized tumor microenvironment being advantageous for tumor growth, lack of T cell homing to solid tumors and tumor-mediated immune suppression if the T cells do infiltrate are critical barriers to achieving complete tumor eradication (4).

-Delta-like Ligand 4 (DLL4) and EphB4 are two proteins involved in angiogenesis that are upregulated in tumor vasculature and tumors.
+Originally, we had planned on utilizing two bi-specific fusion proteins that consisted of Delta-like Ligand 4 (DLL4) and EphB4 both coupled to LIGHT.
+These two proteins are involved in angiogenesis and are upregulated in tumor vasculature and tumors.
 Their expression in the tumor microenvironment allows specific targeting by antibodies or antibody fragments.
 Anti-DLL4 antibodies target the tumor vasculature and have been demonstrated to induce non-functional angiogenesis and in turn reduce tumor burden (5).
 Anti-EphB4 antibodies target EphB4 expressed on tumor cells and likewise mediate tumor cell death (6).
-LIGHT is a costimulatory molecule that we have recently shown inhibits regulatory T cell (Treg) mediated immunosuppression and synergizes with prostate cancer vaccines when expressed in mouse prostate tumors when delivered intra-tumorally (7).
+LIGHT is a costimulatory molecule that we have shown inhibits regulatory T cell (Treg) mediated immunosuppression and synergizes with prostate cancer vaccines when expressed in mouse prostate tumors when delivered intra-tumorally (7).
 Bispecific fusion proteins that engage both the tumor and T cells are promising candidates for cancer therapy because they guide T cells to the tumor site and enhance anti-tumor immunity.
-Expression of LIGHT in the tumor microenvironment through DLL4 or EphB4 antibody targeting is a novel approach to modify the primary tumor microenvironment and any distant metastases.
-This translational project proposes the development of two novel bi-specific fusion proteins - a single chain variable fragment of a DLL4 antibody (scFv-DLL4) fused to LIGHT and a single chain variable fragment of EphB4 (scFv-EphB4) fused to LIGHT - which will permit targeting of LIGHT to highly vascularized and advanced prostate tumors.
-These fusion proteins are expected to result in LIGHT expression in tumors converting an immunosuppressive tumor microenvironment to an immunostimulatory environment.
-Combining this with an immunotherapeutic prostate cancer vaccine will result in tumor antigen associated (TAA) specific T cells being able to migrate to tumors and receive costimulation by LIGHT, and avoid T cell inhibitory mechanisms such as Tregs.
+Expression of LIGHT in the tumor microenvironment through DLL4 or EphB4 antibody targeting was a novel approach to modify the primary tumor microenvironment and any distant metastases.
+This translational project was originally meant to develop the two novel bi-specific fusion proteins - a single chain variable fragment of a DLL4 antibody (scFv-DLL4) fused to LIGHT and a single chain variable fragment of EphB4 (scFv-EphB4) fused to LIGHT - which would permit targeting of LIGHT to highly vascularized and advanced prostate tumors.
+These fusion proteins were expected to result in LIGHT expression in tumors converting an immunosuppressive tumor microenvironment to an immunostimulatory environment.
+Combining this with an immunotherapeutic prostate cancer vaccine would result in tumor antigen associated (TAA) specific T cells being able to migrate to tumors and receive costimulation by LIGHT and avoid T cell inhibitory mechanisms (eg. Tregs).
+Our collaborator was however, unable to generate these proteins in a high enough quantity to utilize in any level of experimentation despite numerous attempts.
+Therefore, we altered our aims to two constructs that fused LIGHT to two separate tumor vascular targeting peptide (VTP) sequences.
+The DOD gave us permission to make this change in direction a year ago in a no-cost extension.